GenericMappingTools/gmt/doc/rst/source/xyz2grd.rst

     gmt xyz2grd raw.b -D+xm+ym+zm -Graw.nc -R0/100/0/100 -I1 -V -Z -bi3f

-To make a grid file from the raw binary USGS DEM (short integer scanline-oriented data topo30.b on the NGDC global relief Data CD-ROM, with values of -9999 indicate missing data, one must on some machine reverse the byte-order.
+To make a grid file from the raw binary USGS DEM (short integer scanline-oriented data topo30.b on the NCEI global relief Data CD-ROM, with values of -9999 indicate missing data, one must on some machine reverse the byte-order.
 On such machines (like Sun), use